 |Spreads through||Touch of surfaces, sneezing, coughing||Touch of surfaces, person to person contact, sneezing, coughing|

 Cold sores.
 This is where viruses come in to their own.
 Viruses are damaging because they don’t live independently.
 Instead they act as parasites penetrating and living off everything within a cell.
 They can easily take over a cell and use all of its components for its own use.
 Viruses thrive and proliferate when the immune system is compromised.

 Allergies.
 So many people are constantly telling me that they can’t eat certain foods anymore and this really restricts their life.
 It’s horrible.
 Allergies can originate from a food that your system simply can’t tolerate.
-But it could also be from something that if you touch it, taste it or ingest it (through the skin or nasal cavity) creates a reaction in your body, and then, negative symptoms.
+It could also be from something that if you touch it, taste or ingest it (through the skin or nasal cavity) creates a reaction in your body and then creates negative symptoms.

 When your chest and lungs become affected from an allergen which causes the restriction and swelling of the bronchioles you may find that you have asthma.
 But allergens also affect other areas of the body.

 When the body recognises an element as something ‘foreign’ or which is not meant to be there it releases the chemical histamine.
 Histamine is a necessary agent for opening the vessels to allow white blood cells to quickly get to the ‘harmful invader’.
 However, histamine can also become overzealous, even when something quite innocuous enters the body.
 When this happens, it can cause a whole host of symptoms from a runny nose or itchy eyes to more severe breathing problems.
 That’s why you might have been advised in the past to take anti-histamines.
 These reduce the impact of histamine.
 However, at some stage to improve your overall healthy you still need to support and develop a well-functioning immune system.